AaltoSciComp/NoBSC/content/scicomp-team-meetup.rst

 you are strongly invited and we'll have some fun discussions.
 If you don't, you are invited anyway.

+Academic conferences usually don't suit us, but we need a community.
+Our job is important and challenging, and we can't do it alone.
+NoBSC is the right level for the networking we need to succeed at our jobs.

-We especially welcome people who support academic research through computing and data expertise in universities and research institutions, for example those in local HPC or RSE teams, cloud computing, and other computing services for researchers.
-But everyone is welcome: including Academic researchers, data managers, open science experts and anyone interested in these topics.
+In this first iteration, we especially welcome people who support academic research through computing and data expertise in universities and research institutions, for example those in local HPC or RSE teams, cloud computing, and other computing services for researchers.
+But everyone is welcome: including those who might want these kind of jobs in the future.

 Program ideas